DanielAvilaX/DanielAvilaX/README.md

 ---

-- 👨‍💻 As an AI & Software Engineer, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 Software Engineer specialized in web development, process automation, and AI-powered solutions.
+- 🔧 Experienced in backend and frontend development using JavaScript, Python, Node.js, HTML/CSS, and Bootstrap.
+Skilled in working with databases such as SQL Server, PostgreSQL, and Informix.
-- 💬 Ask me about my experience with Mobile Application Development, Machine Learning.
+- 💬 Ask me about browser automation, facial recognition with face-api.js, smart form development, and handling complex data in real-world systems.
-- 🌱 I’m diving deeper into _[Machine Learning](https://www.coursera.org/browse/data-science/machine-learning)_ and _[AI](https://www.deeplearning.ai/)_
+- 🧠 Currently focused on integrating AI models (like OpenAI) into web environments, optimizing workflows with custom scripts, and strengthening DevOps practices for secure and efficient deployments.

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>